jasonhemann/21FA-CS3800/syllabus.md

 I have taken much of the design and execution of this course from [Stephen Chang](https://www.umb.edu/stephen_chang)'s version of a similar class at UMass Boston.
-[Lindsey Kuper](https://users.soe.ucsc.edu/~lkuper/) inspires some of this site and syllabus as well as being all-around inspirational.
+Some slides and material therein is borrowed from, in no particular order: Costas Busch, Stephen Chang, [Lindsey Kuper](https://users.soe.ucsc.edu/~lkuper/) inspires some of this site and syllabus as well as being all-around inspirational.

 ![In the syllabus]({{ site.baseurl }}/assets/images/syllabus.gif